 - Not all individuals have symptoms

-Although Gynecomastia has been seen in men who have Gilbert’s syndrome, the mechanism is unknown.
+Although gynecomastia has been seen in men who have Gilbert’s syndrome, the mechanism by which obvious symptoms of gynecomastia arises from this condition is unknown.
 It may be due to the role of enzymes (UGT1A1) in the processing of C18 steroids (estrogen).
 The UGT1A1 is less effective in Gilbert’s syndrome, and therefore it would stand to reason the estrogen levels could rise, causing gynecomastia.

 Blood and liver tests to rule out liver disease are generally performed.
 A result that shows elevated bilirubin with normal blood and liver function is an indicator for Gilbert’s syndrome.
 Typically, no other testing is needed; however, genetic testing can confirm the diagnosis.

-Because bilirubin levels in the blood fluctuate over time, and the resulting jaundice usually resolves itself with no adverse effects, Gilbert’s syndrome requires no treatment.
+Because bilirubin levels in the blood fluctuate over time, and the resulting jaundice usually resolves itself with no adverse effects, Gilbert’s syndrome requires no treatment unless you have additional or unusual symptoms such as gynecomastia, which is resolved through a separate procedure.

 Resources and Support